krateoplatformops/krateo-docs/docs/tools/eventrouter.md

 # eventrouter

-This event router serves as an active watcher of event resource in the kubernetes system, which takes those events and pushes them to a user specified _HTTP hook_ (called _Registration_).
+EventRouter serves as an active watcher of event resource in the kubernetes system, which takes those events and pushes them to a user specified _HTTP hook_ (called _Registration_).

 this service will POST to the specified _endpoint_ a JSON containing the event info.